dunglas/mercure/spec/mercure.md

 *   `last-event-id`: the identifier of the last event dispatched by the publisher at the time of the generation of this resource.
-If provided, it **MUST** be passed to the hub through a query parameter called `Last-Event-ID` and will be used to ensure that possible updates having been made between the resource generation by the server and the connection to the hub are not lost.
+If provided, it **MUST** be passed to the hub through a query parameter called `lastEventID` and will be used to ensure that possible updates having been made between the resource generation by the server and the connection to the hub are not lost.
     See (#reconciliation).
 *   `content-type`: the content type of the updates that will be pushed by the hub.
 If omitted,